stefanos87/container-kubernetes-tutorials/3-container_volumes/README.md

 # Container volumes tutorial
-This tutorial provides code to test and understand how persistence can be managed in Docker based applications.
+This tutorial provides code to test and understand how persistence can be managed in container based applications.

 Containers are, by nature, inherently volatile, which means they do not persist state between subsequent runs of the container.
 Since persistence is mandatory for any non trivial application, container technologies obviously provide technical mechanisms to manage persistence through the usage of volumes (see, as an example, Docker official documentation https://docs.docker.com/storage/volumes/).